Moorestown Friends School: The Examined Life

 The phrase "Examined Life" is drawn from Socrates' axiom: "The unexamined life is not worth living."
 The goal of such a life is to integrate a tough mind and a tender heart.

 Moorestown Friends School's Examined Life Program has four components: Openness to a spiritual life, development and application of personal ethics in the community, critical thinking and development of resilience.

 Athletics

 Varsity and Junior Varsity sports include: baseball, basketball, cross country, field hockey, fencing, golf, lacrosse, soccer, tennis and swimming.
 Middle School sports offered are baseball, basketball, field hockey, lacrosse, soccer and tennis.

-MFS is a member of the Friends Schools League, which was established in 1981.
-Member schools are Abington Friends School, Academy of the New Church, Friends Central School, Friends Select School, George School, Germantown Friends School, Shipley School and Westtown School.
+MFS is a member of the Burlington County Scholastic League.
 The Moorestown Friends School Foxes also compete as a member of the New Jersey State Interscholastic Athletic Association, which allows the school's teams to compete for state championships.
 In keeping with Quaker philosophy, sportsmanship is stressed in all MFS athletics.
 The school's mascot is the Fox, named after George Fox, the founder of Quakerism.